Kessiia/Analyzing-Historical-Stock-Revenue-Data/README.md

 ## Overview

 In this project, I explore historical revenue data of various stocks using Python's data analysis and visualization libraries.
-The analysis includes data cleaning, manipulation, and visualization techniques to gain insights into the revenue trends of selected stocks over time.
+The analysis includes data cleaning, manipulation, web scraping and visualization techniques to gain insights into the revenue trends of selected stocks over time.

 ## Key Features